-./run.sh -f 2 -l 16 -v UVM_HIGH
+./run.sh -f 2 -l 16 -a -v UVM HIGH

-However, it is also possible to run the script without any arguments.
-In this case the design is automatically defaulted to an FPW=4 (512bit), NUM_LANES=8 configuration.
+It is also possible to run the script without any arguments.
+In this case the design is automatically defaulted to FPW=4 (512bit), NUM_LANES=8.
 Besides the runscript the folder also contains a cleanup script 'clean_up.sh' which can be run to remove build files from previous simulation runs.